CityOfZion/neo-python/docs/source/neo/SmartContract/application-vs-verification.rst

 Ok, it works pretty much as before.
 You will notice theres a few new ``print`` statements that we added in, and according to those statements, we can see that the ``Verification`` portion of the Smart Contract was never executed.
 One other thing you will notice is that you can see the *SmartContract.Storage.** events, which are useful for debugging!
-Currently, in order to interact with the ``Verification`` stage of the Smart Contract, you will need to deploy and use ``testinvoke``, so lets do that.
-Lets assume you have built and imported the contract, you will have something like this:
+Currently, in order to interact with the ``Verification`` stage of the Smart Contract, you will need to deploy and use ``testinvoke``, so let's do that.
+Let's assume you have built and imported the contract, you will have something like this:

 .. code-block:: sh